Bluebird Motel Machias Maine 866-375-0117

 Waponhaki Museum and Resource Center – Pleasant Point, Maine

 Established in 1987 to serve the Passamaquoddy Tribe and their neighbors in the surrounding community as a place to educate the public on Passamaquoddy history, Cultural Values and instill in their children a positive self-image.
 The Passamaquoddy Indians of Maine are an Eastern Woodlands people closely related to the Penobscots of Central Maine, the Maliseet and the Mi'kmaq of the Canadian Maritimes/Maine and to the Abenakis of Vermont and southern Quebec.
-Archaeological evidence indicates that Native Americans have inhabited this region for at least 12,000 to 15,000 years. website
+Archaeological evidence indicates that Native Americans have inhabited this region for at least 12,000 to 15,000 years.

 Barracks Museum – Eastport, Maine